-JOSE ALEJOS returns to the Pacific Northwest
+JOSE ALEJOS returns to the Pacific Northwest in the Spring

 This fantastic training seminar fills up fast.
 Multiple categories available.
 Prices include Board, turn-out, tack-up, cool-out, hacks, fabulous experience and confidence gained.
 Continued services following the training session may be arranged with Gwen Blake Training Team at Donida Farm.
 Haul ins must pay a haul in fee.